We’re revolutionizing our standards system.

 - Drive greater adoption of best practices in fiber and material production and sourcing, leading to better sustainability outcomes.

 - Reduce GHG emissions, improve soil health, increase biodiversity, and improve the use of water.

 - Encourage best practices in the key impact areas for animal welfare, human rights and livelihoods, chemical management, and waste reduction.

 Our focus area is fiber and material production.

-Chain of custody through our Content Claim Standard will remain from source to the final product, with the brand being the last organization requiring certification in the supply chain.
+We’re also interested in seeing how we can link facility-level certification and/or practices with our chain of custody.
+Chain of custody through our Content Claim Standard will remain from source to end product, with the brand being the last organization along the supply chain requiring certification.

 Stakeholders across the industry influence our decision-making.